Sillen00/Netflix2-0/README.md

 ## Live Page

-You can access the live page of this project on GitHub Pages.
-Click [here](https://sillen00.github.io/Netflix2-0/) to visit the live page.
+You can access the live page of this project on Netlify.
+Click [here](https://netflix2dot0.netlify.app/) to visit the live page.

 ## Participents